AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 # 150. Evaluate Reverse Polish Notation
 ##
 ### Java
-#### Method 1 - If it's a number add it to the stack, if it's an operator pop 2 values, apply operator, push result to the stack
+#### Method 1 - Stack
+If it's a number add it to the stack, if it's an operator pop 2 values, apply operator, push result to the stack
 ```
 public static int evalRPN(String[] tokens) {
 	Stack<Integer> stack = new Stack<>();